andrew/ultimate-awesome/README.md

 - [BNN-ANN-papers](https://github.com/takyamamoto/BNN-ANN-papers) - Papers : Biological and Artificial Neural Networks.
 - [awesome-iac-testing](https://github.com/ultral/awesome-iac-testing) - A list of awesome IaC testing articles, speeches & links.
 Especially about Ansible.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
-- [awesome-imbalanced-learning-on-graphs](https://github.com/yanliang3612/awesome-imbalanced-learning-on-graphs) -  A repository contains a collection of resources and papers on Imbalance Learning On Graphs.
 - [AwesomeResponsibleAI](https://github.com/AthenaCore/AwesomeResponsibleAI) - A curated list of awesome academic research, books, code of ethics, data sets, institutes, maturity models, newsletters, principles, podcasts, reports, tools, regulations and standards related to Responsible, Trustworthy, and Human-Centered AI.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
 - [fucking-open-source-mac-os-apps](https://github.com/correia-jpv/fucking-open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS.
 With repository stars⭐ and forks🍴.
-- [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).
 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [awesome-social-science](https://github.com/icyflame/awesome-social-science) - A curated list of adages, psychological syndromes and behaviour explaining aphorisms.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
-- [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
-Stay up-to-date with cutting-edge research in this exciting field!.
 - [awesome-vr-ux](https://github.com/mauricesvay/awesome-vr-ux) - Awesome VR UX.
 - [awesome-go](https://github.com/pacifiquem/awesome-go) - A curated list of awesome Go frameworks, libraries and software + implementation of algorithms and utility programs in Go.
 - [awesome-go-in-education](https://github.com/PandaWhoCodes/awesome-go-in-education) - A curated list about Go in Education  🎓.